 Implants placed in the upper jaw may extend into the sinus cavity, leading to complications.

-Symptoms of Sinus Issues
+Signs of Implant-Related Sinus Issues

 - Pressure or pain in the sinus area